What is Peripheral artery disease (P.A.D.)

 During physical activity, your muscles need increased blood flow.
 If your blood vessels are narrowed or blocked, your muscles won’t get enough blood, which will lead to symptoms.
-When resting, the muscles need less blood flow, so the symptoms will go away.
+When resting, the muscles need less blood flow, so the symptom

 Other Signs and Symptoms

 - Weak or absent pulses in the legs or feet

 - Sores or wounds on the toes, feet, or legs that heal slowly, poorly, or not at all